New York’s 2023 Medicare Part D plan overview

 Remember, even if your Medicare Part D plan has "No Gap Coverage", you still get the standard 2023 generic drug discount of 75% and brand-name drug discount of 75%.
 You can read more Donut Hole Discount here.

-Alaska residents will find that more Part D plans will offer enhanced prescription drug coverage options with 13 enhanced Part D plans in 2023 as compared to 12 in 2022.
+New York residents will find that 12 Part D plans will offer enhanced prescription drug coverage options.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2023, the same number of Alaska Part D plans will offer prescription drug coverage with a $0 initial deductible (3 plans in both 2023 and 2022).
+For example, in 2023, the same number of New York Part D plans will offer prescription drug coverage with a $0 initial deductible (4 plans in both 2023 and 2022).

-Low-Income Subsidy recipients in Alaska will have more Medicare Part D plans that qualify for the $0 monthly premium:
+Low-Income Subsidy recipients in New York will have fewer Medicare Part D plans that qualify for the $0 monthly premium:

-Alaska Medicare beneficiaries who qualify for full "Extra Help" will find that more Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
-In 2022, 4 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 5 Part D plans in 2023.
+New York Medicare beneficiaries who qualify for full "Extra Help" will find that fewer Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
+In 2022, 4 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 3 Part D plans in 2023.

 Please note, if you received "Extra Help" in 2022 and your plan does not qualify for the $0 premium in 2023, you may be automatically moved to a new Part D plan that does qualify for the $0 premium.
 If this occurs, please check to be sure that your prescriptions are covered on your new plan.
 If your prescriptions are not covered, you can switch to a plan that will cover your medications.

-Alaska seniors and Medicare beneficiaries will see more prescription drug plan choices in 2023 and can expect to see higher monthly premiums.
+New York seniors and Medicare beneficiaries will see the same number of prescription drug plan choices in 2023 and can expect to see higher monthly premiums.